Cyclenerd/offline-map-tile-downloader/README.md

 2.  **Use with Meshtastic:**
     *   The downloaded tiles are stored in the `maps` directory.
 You can now use these tiles with the Meshtastic UI.
 For more information on how to do this, please refer to the [Meshtastic documentation](https://meshtastic.org/docs/software/meshtastic-ui/#map).

+## MeshCore Ripple Firmware Integration

+This tool is perfect for creating offline maps for the Ripple Firmware.
+Here's how to do it:

+1.  **Download the tiles:**
+    *   Select the area you want to download.
+    *   **Check the "Convert to 8-bit" checkbox.** This is recommended for the Ripple firmware to save storage space.
+    *   Click "Download Tiles".

+2.  **Use with Ripple Firmware:**
+    *   The downloaded tiles are stored in the `maps` directory.
+You can now use these tiles with the Ripple firmware.
+Copy the subfolder named after the selected map style to an SD card and rename it `tiles`.
+For more information on how to do this, please refer to the [MeshRipple Firmwaretastic documentation](https://buymeacoffee.com/ripplebiz/ultra-v7-7-guide-meshcore-users).

 ## Configuration